Hesperian Health Guides

 Broken Bones, Dislocations, and Sprains

 First decide if the bone is broken or dislocated (out of joint), or if there is a sprain to the ligaments that connect the bones.
 It can be very hard to tell these injuries apart, and an x-ray may be necessary to know for sure.
 If you cannot tell if it is broken, dislocated or sprained, keep the body part still and get help.
 It is also possible to have a combination of these injuries.

-Give a pain killer such as acetaminophen or ibuprofen to help with the pain.
+Give paracetamol (acetaminophen) or ibuprofen to help with the pain.

 Misshapen in the middle of a bone or pain at one specific point on the bone, and little or no pain when it is kept still.
 Sometimes a bone could be broken even without being misshapen.
 An x-ray can tell you for sure if there is a break.